orpheus-db/implementation/README.md

 Users can operate on collaborative versioned datasets(CVD) much like they would with source code version control.
 The _checkout_ command allows users to materialize one or more specific versions of a CVD as a newly created regular table within a relational database or as a csv file; the _commit_ command allows users to adds a new version to CVD by making the local changes made by the user on their materialized table or the csv file visible to others.
 Moreover, we also support commands, including _init_, _create\_user_, _config_, _whoami_, _ls_, _db_, _drop_, and _optimize_.

 OrpheusDB also supports the use of SQL commands on versioned datasets via the command line using the _run_ command.
 It allows users to directly execute SQL queries on one or more versions of a dataset without table materialization.
-Moreover, it allows users to apply  aggregation functions grouped by version ids or identify versions that satisfy some property. %TODO: UPDATE/INSERT/REMOVE
+Moreover, it allows users to apply  aggregation functions grouped by version ids or identify versions that satisfy some property. <!-- TODO: UPDATE/INSERT/REMOVE -->

 ### Key Design Innovations
 * OrpheusDB is instead built on top of a traditional relational database, we inherit all of the benefits in the relational database systems "for free"